untangledfinance/untangled-docs/docs/user-documentation/investor-manual-guides.md

 # Investor manual guides
 ## Explore a pool

-On Untangled dashboard, you can see the pools with their summary.
+On [Untangled Finance](https://untangled.finance) you can explore all pools currently open for investment.

 ![Pool](./img/invest/pool-list.png)